PankajAgar/SudokuWithBackTracking/README.md

 >>> sudoku.solve(puzzleArray)

 --------------------------------------------------------------------------------
-Use the "Refresh" button to re-generate the puzzle
+Use the "Refresh" button to re-generate the puzzle.

-Use the "Import" button to import the puzzle
+Use the "Import" button to import the puzzle.

-Use the "Solve" button to solve the puzzle
+Use the "Solve" button to solve the puzzle.

-Use the "Reset" button to reset the puzzle
+Use the "Reset" button to reset the puzzle.

-Use the "Validate" button to validate the user input
+Use the "Validate" button to validate the user input.